bradtraversy/proshop-v2/readme.md

 #### Vite outputs the build to /dist

-Create React App by default ouputs the build to a **/build** directory and this is what we serve from our backend in production.
+Create React App by default outputs the build to a **/build** directory and this is what we serve from our backend in production.
-Vite by default outputs the build to to a **/dist** directory so we need to make some adjustments to our [backend/server.js](./backend/server.js) Change...
+Vite by default outputs the build to a **/dist** directory so we need to make some adjustments to our [backend/server.js](./backend/server.js) Change...